Tecelecta/HIP-GSWITCH/README.md

 # Hipified GSWITCH

 This is a modifed ver of work done by CAS-ICT-NCIC
- - 2019年3月5日 status: mechanically hipified
+ - status: hipify finished, all routine functional
- - current status: fully mechanically hipified, ready for compilation
+ - current task: optimization on amd platform